-A feed reader (AKA RSS reader) is an application (local or on the web) that subscribes to feeds (often limited to legacy Atom & RSS) and presents them in an interface for reading, typically without any way to respond, in contrast to a social reader.
+A feed reader (AKA RSS reader) is an application (local or on the web) that allows one-way subscribing to feeds (often limited to Atom & RSS) and presents them in an interface for reading, typically without any way to respond, in contrast to a social reader.

 Feed readers are useful for keeping up with people's posts wherever they post, especially their own site.
 To further the goal of empowering individuals to post (and read) on the indieweb, it makes sense to develop indieweb-design-centric feed readers which address the limitations with legacy feed readers.